Have a copper sink at your house? Want to know how to clean a copper sink? Don’t worry, I got ya covered!

 In this island (by the way, love the actual island) is a copper sink.
 I have never, ever taken care of copper before.
 It is a deep sink which we use for rinsing vegetables or draining pasta.

-How do you clean a copper sink without ruining it?
+How to clean a copper sink without ruining it…that was my question.

-On a search for another product at Walmart, I stumbled upon Bar Keepers Friend.
+On a search for another product at Walmart, I stumbled upon Liquid Bar Keepers Friend.

 I have used it in the past for various other cleaning projects, the powdered kind, anyway.
 I had never used the liquid Bar Keepers Friend.
 Have you?
 I’m not sure I have ever seen it (or at least paid attention to it).